wedesoft/www.wedesoft.de/_posts/2021-12-19-lilypond-bluesharp-tabs.md

 [![Hard Times music sheet](/pics/hardtimes.png)](/downloads/hardtimes.pdf)

-I can really recpmmend to sign up for [David Barrett's harmonica videos][4] to learn tongue blocking which is essential to play single notes as in this example.
+I can really recommend to sign up for [David Barrett's harmonica videos][4] to learn tongue blocking which is essential to play single notes as in this example.

 Enjoy!